awsdocs/aws-encryption-sdk-docs/doc_source/concepts.md

 Because the CMM acts as a liaison between the SDK and a keyring or master key provider, it is an ideal point for customization and extension, such as support for policy enforcement and caching\.
 The AWS Encryption SDK provides a caching CMM to support [data key caching\.](data-key-caching.md)

-## Master Key Provider \(Java and Python\)<a name="master-key-provider"></a>
+## Master key provider \(Java and Python\)<a name="master-key-provider"></a>

 In the AWS Encryption SDK for Java and the AWS Encryption SDK for Python, a *master key provider* returns master keys, or objects that identify or represent master keys\.
 Each master key is associated with one master key provider, but a master key provider typically provides multiple master keys\.

 When you use the Java and Python implementations of the AWS Encryption SDK, you need to specify a [cryptographic materials manager](#crypt-materials-manager) \(CMM\) or a master key provider, but you do not need to design or implement your own master key provider\.
 If you specify a master key provider, the SDK creates a Default CMM for you based on the master key provider that you specify\.

 Master key providers in Java and Python are compatible with keyrings in the AWS Encryption SDK for C and the AWS Encryption SDK for JavaScript, subject to language constraints\.
 However, you must specify the same key material and use a keyring that is compatible with the master key provider\.
-For details, see [Keyring Compatibility](choose-keyring.md#keyring-compatibility)\.
+For details, see [Keyring compatibility](choose-keyring.md#keyring-compatibility)\.

 ## Keyring \(C and JavaScript\)<a name="keyring"></a>